APPLY FOR MEMBERSHIP

 Q. Can I nominate multiple entries?

-Yes, no problem.
-We like to cap it at three entries per person (we’d rather you create really good entries over spam our inbox – this is quality over quantity) but if you want to submit more, just drop us a line at [email protected].
+Yes.
+We prefer to cap it at three entries per person (we’d rather you create really good submissions rather than bulk apply) but if you want to submit more, just drop us a line at [email protected].

 Q. When are the shortlists announced?

 Shortlists will be announced on Friday 6 March with voting open for two weeks in the WXO community.
-That gives finalists plenty of time to drum up support,buy their tickets, plan their outfits and write those speeches!
+That gives finalists plenty of time to garner support, buy their tickets, plan their outfits and write those speeches.
 Voting by the WXO membership then takes places until Friday 20 March.

 Q. I’ve been shortlisted!
 What do I get?

-Shortlisted finalists will receive a framed WXO World Experience Award Finalist Certificate (plus digital copy) plus marketing assets for their use.
+Shortlisted finalists will receive a WXO World Experience Award Finalist Certificate (digital) plus marketing assets for their use.
 You’ll also receive editorial coverage on the WXO’s website and social media channels.

 Most importantly, this is the World Experience Organisation – the global authority on the $12 trillion Experience Economy, bringing together the brightest minds from entertainment, museums, theatre, hospitality, retail, and so many more to design the future of experiences.
 Being shortlisted will guarantee the enhanced status and perception of your capabilities, the respect of your peers, and be a talking point with your existing and future clients.